2023 Best Online Master's Degrees in Industrial Engineering

 |# 3||Iowa State University||77||$99,120|

 What Is An Online Industrial Engineering Master's Degree?

 Students with an analytical mind and a knack for understanding systems may want to consider pursuing an online master’s degree in industrial engineering.
-Broadly speaking, this complex field combines elements of business, technology, mathematics, and science to solve the issues that arise when humans work within technical systems.
+Broadly speaking, this complex field combines elements of various engineering degrees, including business, technology, mathematics, and science, to solve the issues that arise when humans work within technical systems.
 More specifically, industrial engineering focuses on optimizing the systems of technology, materials, facilities, and people used in nearly every major type of organization to produce the goods and services we need.

-Accreditation is an important aspect that students should take into account when considering enrolling in an online industrial engineering degree program.
+Students must earn a bachelor's in industrial engineering before pursuing an online industrial engineering master's degree.
+This foundation provides them with the knowledge to understand graduate-level engineering principles and applications.
+Accreditation is important to consider when enrolling in any online industrial engineering degree program.
 The accreditation process involves a thorough, independent evaluation of all aspects of an undergraduate or graduate degree program.
 For industrial engineering programs, students should look for accreditation from ABET.